jordan-mcrae/cli-mocker/README.md

 ```

 #### String inputs
-You can pass any string argument to your cli
+You can pass any string argument to your cli.
+For example, filling in an input prompt with "hello, world!".

 ## Example with Mocha
 ```js